 Applications are reviewed by a committee of graduate faculty and staff.
 Several elements, including nursing goal statement, resume, letters of recommendation, prior professional and academic work and accomplishments are taken into consideration.
 Admission is based on acceptance by the UW Graduate School and the Master of Nursing program of the University of Washington Bothell.

-The program admits once per year, with a priority application of April 1st unless otherwise extended (see below).
+The program admits once per year, with a priority application of April 1st unless otherwise extended as noted below.
 Fall quarter which typically commences end of September.
 During other quarters, eligible applicants are encouraged to explore enrolling as a graduate non-matriculated student.

 Priority Application Deadline